magento/devdocs/guides/v2.1/extension-dev-guide/staging/Staging.md

 - Change a website and a store view
 - Add product to cart and proceed with checkout till "Submit Order" step

-What you cannot do is to create an order in a preview mode, use layered navigation and search
+Note that you cannot create an order in a preview mode, use layered navigation and search.

 #### Edit a campaign

-Each [campaign](#campaign) is editable and can be managed using a unified edit form.
-To see the form, click on campaign then click `View/Edit` button.
+To edit a [campaign](#campaign), open the campaign and click the **View/Edit** button.

-A form contains **General** field set with:
+A form contains **General** field set with the following fields:

 - Name (required)
 - Description